Pustelto/Bracketeer/README.md

 _Swap quotes_: `Shift+Cmd+Alt+;`
 _Replace quotes with..._: not assigned by default

-This command alow you to switch to different quote types from within the quotes without need to select them.
+This command allows you to switch to different quote types from within the quotes without need to select them.
 You can either cycle through them or use Quick pick menu to select correct quote type immediately.

 ![Swap quotes](images/quotes_swap.gif)
 ![Change quotes to specific type](images/quotes_chageto.gif)